'American Honey' (2016) by Andrea Arnold

 I’ll come right out and say this was my favorite film of 2016.
 On average I get blown away by about 1.5 films a year.
 This is hardly to say that "American Honey" is perfect or even the “best” film of last year, it was just my personal favorite.
 I spent the better part of my graduate degree exploring the space between documentary and fiction.
 My degree even culminated in an experimental documentary that was cross-country road trip; I’m beyond just the film’s target demographic.
 Arnold was exploring my personal artistic fetishes, immersive filmmaking, non-actors, vérité and narrative/documentary line.
 It’s anti-Hollywood in the way I like, but not alienatingly so.

-I’m always into a film that explores issues without being explicitly about those issues.
+I’m always into a film that explores issues without being explicit about those issues.
 In the case of "American Honey," addiction, sexual abuse and extreme poverty.
 Arnold’s poeticism in showing rather than didactically telling, increases my interest and empathy.
 The children in the film just break your heart.
 Something about her dedication to embedding and immersing herself prevented it from being stereotypical or voyeuristic exploitation.
 She humanized them.
 Gave us insight into where they are from and what they need to do to stay alive.

 For anyone interested in filmmaking or cinéma vérité, "American Honey" is a must-watch.